badcast/library-brainmap/README.md

 ---

-For any inquiries or support, feel free to contact us at `lmecomposer@gamil.com`.
+For any inquiries or support, feel free to contact us at `badcast`.
 We're excited to see the innovative ways you'll utilize **library-brainmap** for visualization and exploration!